GerritCodeReview/k8s-gerrit/operator/README.md

   ## to be used in all containers
   imagePullPolicy: "Always"

+  ## The container images in this project are tagged with the output of git describe.
+  ## All container images are published for each version, even when the image itself
+  ## was not updated.
+This ensures that all containers work well together.
+  ## Here, the data on how to get those images can be configured.
+  gerritImages:
+    ## The registry from which to pull the images
+    registry: "docker.io"

+    ## The organization in the registry containing the images
+    org: "k8sgerrit"

+    ## The tag/version of the images
+    tag: "latest"

   ## The busybox container is used for some init containers.
   busyBox:
     ## The registry from which to  pull the "busybox' image